davidmintz/court-interpreters-office/docs/documentation/data-model.md

 locations, judges, event-types, etc., using interfaces provided by <span class="text-monospace">InterpretersOffice</span>.
 These end up populating the options of the select elements of the form used for creating and updating events.

-Some entities with which the <span class="text-monospace">InterpretersOffice\Entity\Event</span> has a 1-M relationship likewise have 1-M relationships with other entities.
+Some entities with which the <span class="text-monospace text-nowrap">InterpretersOffice\Entity\Event</span> has a 1-M relationship likewise have 1-M relationships with other entities.
-One example is the <span class="text-monospace">InterpretersOffice\Entity\Location</span>, which has an attribute *location_type* which is represented by the <span class="text-monospace">InterpretersOffice\Entity\LocationType</span>
+One example is the <span class="text-monospace text-nowrap">InterpretersOffice\Entity\Location</span>, which has an attribute *location_type* which is represented by the <span class="text-monospace">InterpretersOffice\Entity\LocationType</span>
 entity, providing a basic taxonomy for location entities.
 A location can be one of several types:

 <pre class="text-white bg-dark pl-2">